YeganehZ/CS50-s-Introduction-to-Programming-with-Python-Problem-Sets/Problem Set 6/Lines of Code/README.md

 # Lines of Code

 One way to measure the complexity of a program is to count its number of lines of code (LOC), excluding blank lines and comments.
-For instance, a program like
+For instance, a program like, Say hello:

-Say hello:

 name = input("What's your name? ")